 Due to the RF power limitations in ISM bands, ensuring adequate range and coverage is a technical challenge.
 Different techniques are used to extend range in different standards, based on receiving and forwarding packets to other devices within range so they will eventually reach their final destination.

-IEEE 802.15.4 – based standards are typically used with a meshing layer:
+IEEE 802.15.4- based standards are typically used with a meshing layer:

 Layer 3 mesh (RPL or similar)

-Layer 2 mesh (802.15.10)
+Layer 2 mesh (IEEE Std 802.15.10)

-IEEE 802.11ah provides relay operation with an unlimited number of hops.
+IEEE Std 802.11ah provides relay operation with an unlimited number of hops.

 Mesh vs. Repeater